Tehelné pole: Transport

 Drivers can park directly under the National Football Stadium.
 There is space for 994 cars.
 An additional 365 parking spaces are offered at the Ondrej Nepela Arena, which is approximately 300 m away from the stadium or Polus City Center, which offers 1,683 parking spaces.
 This shopping center is located on Vajnorská 100 street, which is 350 m away.

 Milestone matches

-The first match was played at the stadium on 16 January 2019.
-Only holders of season tickets had access to the friendly game between Slovan and Czech First League side Sigma Olomouc.
+The first match was played at the stadium in January 2019.
+Only holders of season tickets had access to the friendly game between Slovan and Czech First League side Sigma Olomouc, which finished 3–2 to the visitors.
 The first competitive match took place on 3 March 2019.
 In the 21st round of the Slovak League, Slovan defeated their main rivals Trnava in front of sold-out stands.
 On 11 May 2019, Slovan, who had already clinched the title, defeated Žilina 6–2 in a special match, which was dedicated to the 100th anniversary of the club's establishment.
 Slovan had celebrated this anniversary on 3 May.
 On 24 May 2019, Slovan defeated Sereď 3–1 in the last league round.
 After the match, the first championship celebrations took place at the stadium.